Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/limitations.typ

 == Foundation Model Selection Optimization

 Our research utilized base Qwen models as foundation architectures.
 However, initializing from models already fine-tuned for reasoning tasks could provide substantial performance advantages.
-Specifically, models such as NVIDIA's NeMo-Minitron series built on the LLaMA architecture have demonstrated enhanced reasoning capabilities that could serve as a more effective starting point for reinforcement learning optimization.
+Specifically, models such as NVIDIA's NeMo-Minitron series built on the LLaMA architecture have demonstrated enhanced reasoning capabilities that could serve as a more effective starting point for reinforcement learning.

 The principal advantage of such pre-optimized foundation models lies in their established reasoning pathways, which our reinforcement learning approach could potentially enhance rather than develop from rudimentary capabilities.
 This hypothesis is supported by our observation that the model could independently develop reasoning strategies for ARC tasks without explicit instruction, particularly when incentivized through our thinking-reward mechanism.